Ageism: Iraq

+Israel

+A 2006 decision by Israel's High Court of Justice stated that mandatory retirement at age 67 does not discriminate against the elderly.

+In Israel one must be at least 21 to become a member of the Knesset (Basic Law: The Knesset section 6(a)) or a municipality.
+When the Prime Minister was directly elected, one must have been a member of the Knesset who is at least 30 to be a candidate for prime minister.
+Every Israeli Citizen (including minors) can be appointed as a Government Minister or elected as President of Israel, but the latter role is mostly ceremonial and elected by the Parliament.

+Palestine

+Palestinian parliamentary candidates must be at least 28 years old, while the presidential candidates must be at least 40 years old.

 Advocacy against ageism

-The Newsboys Strike of 1899 fought ageist employment practices targeted against youth by large newspaper syndicates in the Northeast of America.
+The Newsboys Strike of 1899 fought ageist employment practices targeted against the youth by large newspaper syndicates in the Northeast of America.
 The strikers demonstrated across the city for several days, effectively stopping circulation of the two papers, along with the news distribution for many New England cities.
 The strike lasted two weeks, causing Pulitzer's New York World to decrease its circulation from 360,000 papers sold per day to 125,000.
 Although the price of papers was not lowered, the strike was successful in forcing the World and Journal to offer full buybacks to their sellers, thus increasing the amount of money that newsies received for their work.

 The American Youth Congress, or AYC, was formed in 1935 to advocate for youth rights in U.S. politics.
 It ended in 1940.

 AARP was founded in 1958 by Ethel Percy Andrus (a retired educator from California) and Leonard Davis (later the founder of the Colonial Penn Group of insurance companies).
 Its stated mission is "to empower people to choose how they live as they age".
 It is an influential lobbying group in the United States focusing largely on issues affecting the elderly.

 Aid for the Elderly in Government Institutions (AEGIS) was a British pressure group that campaigned to improve the care of older people in long-stay wards of National Health Service psychiatric hospitals.
 The group was founded by Barbara Robb in 1965, and was active until her death in 1976.

 The Gray Panthers was formed in 1970 by Maggie Kuhn, with a goal of eliminating mandatory retirement in the United States; they now work on many social justice issues including eliminating ageism.

-Youth Liberation of Ann Arbor started in 1970 to promote youth and fight ageism.